edsonfsousa/edsonfsousa/README.md

 <p>
   <em>
-   Backend engineer and DevOps engineer with knowledge of technologies in the different layers of a project, and experience in infrastructure with on-premises systems,    With a year and a half of career in general.
+   Software engineer and DevOps engineer with knowledge of technologies in the different layers of a project, and experience in infrastructure with on-premises            systems, With a year and a half of career in general.
 Very committed to the assigned roles and always looking for new experiences and innovative technologies, also excellent in terms of learning and discipline, also cultivating a great mood.
 Always applying best practices in development and security.
   </em>
 </p>